NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // reset the searchIndex of the relation catalog using RelCacheTable::resetSearchIndex()

-    Attribute relNameAttr;
+    Attribute relNameAttr;    // set relNameAttr to relName

-    // Search for the relation with name relName in relation catalog using Linear Search
+    // Search for the relation with name relName in relation catalog using linearSearch()
-    // If relation with name relName does not exits (relcatRecId == {-1,-1})
+    // If relation with name relName does not exist (search returns {-1,-1})
     //    return E_RELNOTEXIST;

-    /***
-        Iterating over all Attribute Catalog Entry record corresponding to relation to find the required attribute
-    ***/
     // reset the searchIndex of the attribute catalog using RelCacheTable::resetSearchIndex()

-    // declare attrToRenameRecId used to store the attr-cat recId of the attribute to rename RecId attrToRenameRecId{-1, -1};
+    // declare variable attrToRenameRecId used to store the attr-cat recId of the attribute to rename RecId attrToRenameRecId{-1, -1};
     Attribute attrCatEntryRecord[ATTRCAT_NO_ATTRS];

-    while (true) {
+    /* iterate over all Attribute Catalog Entry record corresponding to the relation to find the required attribute */ while (true) {
         // linear search on the attribute catalog for RelName = relNameAttr